-Sketching played a fundamental role in my exploration process.
-A pen and paper allows rapid idea generation and from this you can instantly determine the success of your chosen keywords.
-Where possible I tried to focus on the simplest form of each metaphor, stripping back any unnecessary levels of detail.
-This proved beneficial to the user’s recognition of each icon.
+Sketching was important in my exploration process.
+A pen and paper allowed quick ideas.
+And you can quickly evaluate the success of different keywords.
+I tried to focus on the simplest form of each metaphor.
+Stripping out any unnecessary levels of detail.
+The main goal for each icon was clarity and user recognition.

-The icons were constructed on a 100x100 pixel grid ensuring that the horizontal and vertical strokes were aligned to this grid at all times.
-I designed and refined the icon set in Illustrator (which gave me added flexibility for SVG exports), before transferring each icon into Photoshop as an individual shape layer (ensuring that they sat 100% on-pixel).
+The icons were constructed on a 48x48 pixel grid.
+Making sure the horizontal and vertical strokes were always aligned to this grid.
+I designed and refined the icons in Illustrator — which gave the best flexibility for SVGs.
+Then I transferred each icon into Photoshop as a shape layer — with each point 100% on-pixel.

-Numerous small stages of refinement stages took place, as with icon design you really get a chance to focus on the smallest levels of detail.
-I laboured over each individual pixel to ensure sure that every icon was as instantly recognisable as possible.
+The icons went through many stages of refinement.
+With icon design, you can focus on the smallest levels of detail.
+I laboured over each pixel to ensure each icon was as identifiable as possible.

-I thought it was vital that this resource was freely available and as accessible as possible—whatever software you may have.
-I have included an array of different file types inside a tidy zip file: AI, EPS, PNG, PSD, PDF, SVG and icon font.
+It was important to me that the icons were freely available and accessible.
+No matter what software you might own.
+I included many different file types inside the download: AI, EPS, PNG, PSD, PDF, SVG and an icon font.